-Former BHB Director, Chairman of the Jockey Club Veterinary Committee and Vice Chairman of the International League for the Protection of Horses, Brigadier Andrew Parker Bowles OBE, was the first Chairman of RoR.
-He was largely responsible for setting up the charity, and remained Chairman until 2007.
+The man largely responsible for setting up the charity was Brigadier Andrew Parker Bowles OBE.
+A former Director of the British Horseracing Board, Chairman of the Jockey Club Veterinary Committee and Vice Chairman of the International League for the Protection of Horses, he was RoR’s first Chairman and remained in the role until 2007.

 Since its launch the breadth and scale of the charity’s activities have grown considerably.
 RoR now stages over 300 classes and competitions each year exclusively for former racehorses across a dozen different equine disciplines.
 And via its nationwide network of regional co-ordinators, it stages over 120 educational events per annum for the owners and riders of former racehorses.

 In 2014, in view of the charity’s expansion and evolution, RoR initiated an independent strategic review of its activities in order to clarify its priorities and optimise the use of its funds.